DSpace-Labs/DSpace7RestTutorial/preparation.md

 ## Installation Pre-requisites
 This will allow you to interact with a public instance of the DSpace REST API and to explore the available endpoints.
 - A laptop with a browser (Chrome, Firefox, or Safari)

-Note: If you are traveling without a laptop or if you do not have the pre-requisite software, please join us and plan to shadow another workshop participant.

 ### Optional Installation
 These recommendations will allow you to simulate an application that can interact with the REST api.